nus-cs2103/website-base/admin/participation.md

   * Weekly quiz(es), if any:
     * Quizzes open around the lecture time and stay open until the next lecture starts.
 In some weeks, there will be two quizzes %%(because two smaller quiz is easier for you to manage than one big quiz)%%.
+    * If multiple attempts are allowed, we take the _best_ attempt, not the _latest_ attempt.
     * When awarding participation points for quizzes, we look for two conditions:
       * Condition 1: submitted **__early__** i.e., within four days of the lecture i.e., lecture day (Friday) + three more days -> Monday %%(reason: to encourage learning the weekly topics _before_ doing the weekly tasks)%%
       * Condition 2: answered **__correctly__** i.e., least 70% of the answers are correct %%(reason: to discourage random answers)%%